 - Change orders: Also known as scope creep, these changes largely come from the homeowner and can blow your budget and timeline quickly.
 Caution should be taken in the pre-construction phase of your project to avoid change orders as much as possible.

 One exciting opportunity when performing a kitchen remodel is the potential to upgrade the design and functionality of the space.
 Some major aspects to consider for your kitchen are relative functionality, layout, appliances, cabinets, and flooring.
 These major aspects I have divided into two categories, those items you will see and those items you will not see.
-A word of caution, it is equally important to asses and address both categories before moving forward with a final design.
+A word of caution, it is equally important to assess and address both categories before moving forward with a final design.
 If your budget and concentration are grossly in favor of one category over another, the operational balance of your remodel will likely mirror this inadequacy and result in poor performance of your kitchen.
 Be sure to discuss both major categories with your contractor.
 It is likely that your contractor will be excited about the items you don’t see while you will be excited by the items you will see.
 This type of balance can lead to a great collaborative design approach.
 We will briefly discuss both below.

 First up are the items within your remodel that will play a large role in your kitchen’s proper functionality.
 These items you will not see once the project is complete as they are covered by the kitchen’s finishes and thus are very difficult to change after the fact.
-Those being the plumbing, electrical, HVAC and structural aspects of a kitchen.
+Those being the plumbing, electrical, HVAC, and structural aspects of a kitchen.
 Being prepared to spend a portion of your budget on these trade items will contribute to the overall satisfaction of your remodel.